Erfan-Sarma/Easy-YouTube-Downloader/README.md

 This project was created around a simple use case: downloading YouTube videos and playlists without having to configure or install a full downloader application.

-While working with very large playlists, interrupted download sessions can become inconvenient.
-Starting again may require checking a large number of already-completed items before the downloader can continue.
+While working with very large playlists, interrupted download sessions or transient network errors can become inconvenient.
+Starting again may require checking a large number of already-completed items, or manually identifying individual items that failed during a batch run.

 This project focuses specifically on YouTube and keeps the interface and implementation intentionally small.

-The goal is not to be a universal downloader.
-Instead, it provides a focused workflow for YouTube downloads, with particular attention to long-running playlist jobs and the ability to continue completed playlist progress across multiple Google Colab sessions.

 ---